 Further more, automated responses tend to cause trouble and look very unprofessional, such as the Bank of America fiasco where several employees sent automated responses, and continued to do so when they were mentioned.

 How do you handle negative comments on public profiles? – Regardless, of how you feel about responding to negative comments, your potential social media manager has an opinion, too.

 Let them educate you about why they feel the way they do.
 For most experts you’ll learn that negative comments are a great opportunity to show your company’s dedication to being transparent in social media, and that’s a great way to gain their trust.

 Upwork is probably the best place to search, but there are over 18,000 social media people there.
 That’s a lot to maneuver through.

 My social media expert database is growing, by the day, and I’m happy to share it with you.
 However, since you have specific and unique needs, I can help if you’d like to email or call me about what you are looking for.

 That said, here is a list of places to find an expert.
-You will have to list your ad on these networks, while Linkedin allows you to search.
+You will have to list your ad on these networks, while Upwork and Linkedin allows you to search.